Smile PreCure!

 Smile PreCure! (スマイルプリキュア！, Sumairu PuriKyua!) is a 2012 Japanese anime television series produced by Toei Animation and the ninth installment in Izumi Todo's Pretty Cure metaseries, featuring the seventh generation of Cures.
 The series is written by Shōji Yonemura, best known as the head writer of Glass Fleet and Kamen Rider Kabuto.
 The character designs were done by Toshie Kawamura, who previously worked on character designs for Yes!
 PreCure 5.
 Like Yes!
 Pretty Cure 5, the team has five members with a color scheme of pink, red, yellow, green, and blue, but unlike it the team's members are classmates in their second year of middle school.
 There are no additional team members.
 The series aired on All-Nippon News Network (ANN)'s TV Asahi network between February 5, 2012, and January 27, 2013, replacing Suite PreCure♪ in its timeslot, and was succeeded by DokiDoki!
 PreCure.
 A film was released in Japanese theaters on October 26, 2012, and a novel was released in 2016, serving as an epilogue that takes place 10 years after the anime's events.
 An illustration book of Toshie Kawamura's works was released on February 12, 2014.
 The series' main topics are fairy tales and happiness.

 The series was adapted into English by Saban Brands under the name Glitter Force and was released as a Netflix exclusive outside of Asia and in multiple languages on December 18, 2015.
 As of May 24, 2017, the Glitter Force trademark and the license are owned by Toei Animation.
 As of June 14, 2018, Hasbro currently owns the rights to the brand alongside other Saban Brands entertainment assets.
 It is the second series in the franchise to receive an English-dubbed adaptation, after the original Pretty Cure series.

 The English dub was removed from Netflix on November 9, 2024, alongside Glitter Force: Doki Doki.

 Plot

 The kingdom of Märchenland (メルヘンランド, Meruhenrando), the home of various characters from fairy tales, is attacked by the evil Pierrot, who intends to give the world an unhappy ending, but is stopped when the queen uses the last of her energy to seal him away.
 When Pierrot's minions from the Bad End Kingdom plan to revive him by harnessing Bad End Energy from the people of Earth, the queen sends the fairy Candy to assemble a team of five magical girls.
 The series follows the formation of the team and their adventures as they fight off their enemies to collect the Cure Decor, which embodies the queen's power of happiness and can be used to upgrade their powers and revive the queen.

 Characters

-Characters are listed by their Japanese names.